IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ## Do the phonetic segments labeled *s*, *z*, *S* or *Z* in the *ae* `emuDB` differ with respect to their first spectral moment?\protect\footnote{The original version of this use case was written by Florian Schiel as part of the `emuR_intro` vignette that is part of the `emuR` package. {#sec:app-chap-useCases-q4}

 Once again, the segments of interest are queried first.
-R Example \@ref(rexample:usecases-uc4query) shows how this can be achieved, this time using the new regular expression operand of the EQL (see Chapter \@ref(chap:querysys) for details).
+The R code snippet below shows how this can be achieved, this time using the new regular expression operand of the EQL (see Chapter \@ref(chap:querysys) for details).

 ```r
 sibil = query(ae,"Phonetic =~ '[szSZ]'")
 ```

-R Example \@ref(rexample:usecases-uc4gettd) shows how the `get_trackdata()` function can be used to calculate the Discrete Fourier Transform values for the extracted segments.
+The R code snippet below shows how the `get_trackdata()` function can be used to calculate the Discrete Fourier Transform values for the extracted segments.

 ```r